Getting started

 using var executor = new Executor(2); // two Tokio worker threads

-operations complete.
+operators.
 See Going to production

 for the lifetime rules.